• Skip to primary navigation

 There is evidence that some people are more likely to smoke.
 These people have parents and friends who smoke.

-We can link both of these sentences together by using the word ‘that’.
+We can link both of these sentences together by using the word ‘who’.

-There is evidence that people who have parents and friends that smoke are more likely to smoke.
+Evidence shows that people with parents and friends who smoke are more likely to smoke.

 2. Subordinate Clauses

 A subordinate clause can describe nouns and pronouns; describe verbs, adverbs, and adjectives; or act as the subject or object of another clause.
-They are made by connecting an independent clause with a dependent clause with words like as, because, while, until, even though, although, when and if.
+They connect an independent clause with a dependent clause with words like as, because, while, until, even though, although, when and if.

 3. Conditional Clauses